SDI-SoftwareDefinedInverter/TAPAS/README.md

 __If the TAPAS board is used in conjunction with mechanical, electromagnetic, acoustic, optical or other components,__ e.g. a motor drive, __significant forces can occur.
-Always ensure safety, containment and (mechanical) stability of the entire set-up including case base plate and/or table!
+Always ensure safety, containment and (mechanical) stability of the entire set-up including case, base plate and/or table!
 Prevent direct physical contact, always place set-up in an appropriate case, employ safe software techniques__ (e.g. torque and temperature limiting) and __limit the supply current and voltage (strictly <=48V).__